 - IP Spoofing

 - Cross-Site Scripting (XSS Attack)

 73) Define Hacking Tools?

-Hacking tools are programming scripts and computer programs that are useful for finding and exploiting the weaknesses in computer systems, server, networks or web applications.
-A lot of tools are available in the market both free and paid solutions for commercial use.
+Hacking tools are programming scripts and computer programs useful for finding and exploiting the weaknesses in computer systems, servers, networks or web applications.
+Many tools are available in the market, both free and paid solutions for commercial use.

 74) What are The Common Encryption Tools?

 Backdoor term is used when a security mechanism is bypassed to access a system by adopting malware technique.